JessicaG/jessicag.github.io/_posts/2014-7-28-The-Junior-Developer-Gap.md

 ##Fear of Open Source
+- Putting something out there for everyone to see is HARD.
+There are a lot of factors that come up, especially for a newbie.
+  * What do you mean people can see my code?
+  * What if I’m not good enough
+  * What will happen when I’m wrong
-JUDGEMENT
+  * JUDGEMENT
-How can this community help overcome that?
+  * How can this community help overcome that?

-Be kind.
-(Is it true, kind, necessary?)
-If you can't say anything nice, don't say anything at all.
-(Everything I need to know I learned in kindergarten.)
+How can you begin to solve this?
+Pairing up with a mentor and contribute to Open Source projects

+##The Feedback
+I like to think you should use the Buddhist philopshy before starting the feedback loop.

+  * Is it kind?
+  * Is it true?
+  * Is it necessary?

+Constructive feedback is key to any profession, regardless of the industry, but being very clear on what exactly should change is best for juniors as they really don't know what they don't know.
+That's hard to take feedback and run with it if it's not clear enough.

 ##How to Bridge the Gap

+So with all of these challenges how DO we bridge the gap?
+  * Engage the junior developers
+  * Be conscious of interview tactics
+  * Remove “plug and play” mentality
+  * Have an “I want to hire you” attitude

-Better job descriptions, a clearer understanding of what exactly is expected
+- Work on a better job descriptions, a clearer understanding of what exactly is expected. ie two years in Javascript, proficient Ruby skills, one year working in a production environment.

-Dedicating a percentage of time from your senior devs to spend with junior devs each week, evalutate at the end of the week, keep a strong and concise feedback loop
+- Dedicating a percentage of time from your senior devs to spend with junior devs each week, evalutate at the end of the week, keep a strong and concise feedback loop

-Engage with junior devs in your community, reach out and help them get to the next level
+- Engage with junior devs in your community, reach out and help them get to the next level
+- Stop interviewing with more than 2 people.

+- Try to include a woman when interviewing.
+Balance the equation.

+- What does this candidate need to succeed?
+She is great at ruby, but doesn’t know SQL, PostGres or have any real database experience.
+Can we teach her what she doesn’t know?